 Mortgage and credit card payments are historically very low.
 Young adults will have forgotten periods in the 80s and 90s when interest rates were in double figures.
 Very low-interest rates have encouraged people to take on debt assuming, perhaps, interest rates would remain low.

-According to TransUnion, around 92 million US consumers have taken loans on variable rates.
+According to TransUnion, around 92 million US consumers have taken out loans on variable rates.
 The increase in federal rates will on average, increase monthly payments $6.45 per month.
 In the last year, the fastest growing area of credit card debt was the sub-prime market (15% growth in Q3).
 (Source: FT)

 This group of sup-prime borrowers will be most at risk from rising interest rates.
 There are fears of rising delinquency rates in 2017, as further rises feed through into higher debt payments.

 Saving rates still stuck

 The rise in interest rates may sound good news for ‘long-suffering savers’ but, so far, banks are not keen to raise deposit rates.
 Most banks are planning to increase loan rates from 3.5% to 3.75%, but deposit rates will be unchanged.
 Banks will be relieved to see rising interest rates as a way to try and improve profitability – profitability which has been hit by the period of ultra-low rates.

 The significance of the rise in US interest rates is that the US is the first major economy to move away from the interest rate floor of 0.5% Europe, UK and Japan are still grasping with their comparatively sluggish recovery.
 This means the US could see a sharp rise in demand for dollar assets – pushing the US dollar higher.
 Already, the Euro has fallen to a 14 year low against the US Dollar.
 The weakness of the Euro will help improve EU competitiveness and provide a welcome boost to EU growth, though trade to US is only small share of EU economy.